Monash-Data-Science-and-AI-platform/marketing-contract-classification/sentence_classification/README.txt

 	-change "learning_rate" if needed to test on different learning_rate -change "keys" to suite the current experiment(with/without "None")(code will check whether there is "None" or not, if not, it will append it automatically)
-	-in "loss_function": use "binary_crossentropy" for both multi-class classification and single-class classification -change the graph parameters:
+	-in "loss_function": use "binary_crossentropy" for both multi-class classification and single-class classification -in "weighted" set 0 if test for balanced class weight, and 1 if testing for class weight inversely proportional to class size
+	-change the graph parameters:
 		-"xlabel": label for x-axis of the output graph -"ylabel": label for y-axis of the output graph